 Visiting a sumo stable

 Perhaps the best way to appreciate sumo besides attending a tournament is to visit a sumo stable to witness a morning practice session.
 Sumo stables are where the wrestlers live and train together and where all aspects of life, from sleeping and eating to training and free time, are strictly regimented by the stable master.
 There are about forty stables, all of which are located in the Greater Tokyo Region, especially in Tokyo's Ryogoku district.

 However, sumo stables are neither public places nor sightseeing spots.
 Only a small number of stables accept visits by tourists, and they insist that tourists are accompanied by a person who is fluent in Japanese and closely familiar with the customs of the sumo world.
 Furthermore, visitors are expected to follow the house rules strictly and not disturb the training session.
 Expect to sit silently on the floor for two to three hours.

 In practice, it is very difficult for foreign tourists to visit a stable on their own.
 Instead, the recommended way to witness a morning practice is to join a guided tour.
-Various organizations and companies, such as Voyagin and Japanican, offer such tours and typically charge around 10,000 yen for a single person and around 4000 yen for additional group members.
+Various organizations and companies, such as Klook and Voyagin, offer such tours and typically charge around 10,000 yen for a single person and around 4000 yen for additional group members.

 Other sumo-related attractions

 Tokyo's Ryogoku district has been the center of the sumo world for about two centuries.
 The district is home to many sumo stables and the Kokugikan sumo stadium where three of the six annual tournaments are held.
 Below are a few more of Ryogoku's attractions that could be of interest to sumo fans: